oyin-bo/akpa/README.md

 # AsynKronous Primitive Algebra

-&#128092;Akpa is a library to handle async iterators with some of the similar to RX.js:
+&#128092;Akpa is a library to handle async iterators with some of the features similar to RX.js:
   * streamBuffer
   * streamEvery
   * map